 It seems that Pērōz was right to seek refuge in the Yabghū’s court.
-According to the Chinese sources, the Turkic ruler did send an army to escort Pērōz to Ji-ling-cheng, which had been found within the territories of the Sasanian Empire in the late 650s.
-Besides his return to Ji-ling-cheng, the Jiu Tangshu and the Xin Tangshu plainly report that Pērōz and his son Narseh stayed in the region respectively for two decades before leaving for China, while the Muslim sources are almost completely silent about their experiences in Ṭukhāristān.
+According to the Chinese sources, the Turkic ruler sent an army to escort Pērōz to Ji-ling-cheng, which had been found to be within the territories of the Sasanian Empire in the late 650s CE.
+Besides his return to Ji-ling-cheng, the Jiu Tangshu and the Xin Tangshu clearly indicate that Pērōz and Narseh each stayed in the region for two decades before leaving for China, while the Muslim sources are almost silent about their time in Ṭukhāristān.

-Although no sources explicitly connect Pērōz and Narseh’s leaving Ṭukhāristān to the pressure of the Arabs imposed on the Yabghū dynasty, clearly the failure of the dynasty to resist the Arabs is directly responsible for their departure.
-In order to verify the suggestion, it is necessary to trace the Arabs’ expansion to the region and pay attention to the wellbeing of the Yabghū dynasty.
-And both to understand the brief records and to reconstruct the experiences of Pērōz and Narseh are carried out in the context of the political situation of Ṭukhāristān.
-Additional details, if there are any, are at best reasonable speculations.
+Although no sources explicitly connect Pērōz and Narseh’s leaving Ṭukhāristān to Arab pressure on the Yabghū dynasty, the failure of the dynasty to resist the Arabs was clearly directly responsible for their departure.
+To corroborate this assertion, it is necessary to analyze the Arab expansion into the region and assess the wellbeing of the Yabghū dynasty.
+It is also necessary to examine the brief records that exist and to reconstruct the experiences of Pērōz and Narseh in the context of the political situation in Ṭukhāristān.
+Anything else would, at best, be only reasonable speculation.

-According to Xuanzang, Ṭukhāristān was not under a centralized power such as the Kushan Empire and the Hephthalite Empire but in a state of political fragmentation and divided into 27 principalities in the 630s and the 640s by the natural barriers such as mountains and rivers.
-These principalities, be they Iranians or Hephthalites, were all dependent on the Turks.
-Thus, the analyses of the political situation will be from both the side of the local powers, especially the Yabghū dynasty and the Hephthalite Nīzak dynasty, and from the side of the Arabs.
+According to Xuanzang, Ṭukhāristān was not subject to centralized power like the Kushan and Hephthalite empires were, but was politically fragmented and divided into 27 principalities during the 630s and the 640s CE by natural barriers such as mountains and rivers.
+These principalities, be they Iranian or Hephthalite, were all dependent on the Turks.
+Thus, the analysis of the political situation will be from both the perspective of the local powers, especially the Yabghū and Hephthalite Nīzak dynasties, and from that of the Arabs.

 2.1 The Yabghū dynasty

-Our knowledge of the dynasty is quite limited.
-Even a complete list of the rulers cannot be given.
-In their studies of the Arab conquests of Ṭukhāristān, scholars such as Gibb, Barthold and Shaban have touched the local polities.
-However, the focus is their interaction with the Arabs.
-As for the Chinese sources, the interest is largely limited to the diplomatic relations with the Tang court.
-In other words, the internal politics of the Yabghū dynasty, mainly its relations with the vassals, is barely studied.
+Our knowledge of the dynasty is quite limited and even a known list of its rulers would be incomplete.
+In their studies of the Arab conquests of Ṭukhāristān, scholars such as Gibb, Barthold, and Shaban touch on the local polities, but their focus is on their interaction with the Arabs.
+The Chinese sources largely limit their interest to diplomatic relations with the Tang court.
+In other words, the internal politics of the Yabghū dynasty and notably its relations with its vassals, has barely been studied.

-The contemporary Bactrian documents shed light on the taxation relations between the suzerain and its vassals.
-Although the documents of taxation delivery are from the Hephthalite period, it stands to reason that the Yabghū dynasty followed the Hephthalite tradition and appointed representatives among the vassals to collect the annual taxation from the local principalities ruling the cities, villages and agricultural hinterlands.
-And the taxation could be grains, animals or money.
-Moreover, the vassals most probably were obliged to provide troops for the Yabghū in his military campaigns.
-For the Yabghū dynasty, the fiscal and military obligations of the principalities are of critical importance, and the military power and financial income of the dynasty rely heavily upon them.
+Contemporary Bactrian documents shed light on the taxation relations between the suzerainty and its vassals.
+Although the taxation documents are from the Hephthalite period, it stands to reason that the Yabghū dynasty followed the Hephthalite tradition and appointed representatives among the vassals to collect the taxation annually from the principalities ruling the cities, villages and agricultural hinterlands.
+Taxation could be paid in grain, livestock or money.
+Vassals were also most probably obliged to provide troops for the Yabghū’s military campaigns.
+For the Yabghū dynasty, the fiscal and military obligations of the principalities were of critical importance, and the military power and financial income of the dynasty relied heavily upon them.